-Having a choice of top quality effects pedals provides you with more options when it comes to creating unique tones with your guitar.
-Whether you require a subtle boost to emphasize a melody, or you need spacey ambient effects to build tension, the single most effective way to achieve this is with pedals.
+Having a choice of top-quality effects pedals provides you with more options when it comes to creating unique tones with your guitar.
+Whether you require a subtle boost to emphasize a melody or you need spacey ambient effects to build tension, the single most effective way to achieve this is with pedals.

 Effects pedals can be categorized into three different groups.
 You’ve got dynamic pedals like compressors, gain boosters, and limiters.
 Then there are timing pedals like delay, reverb, and chorus.
 Finally, we have the more extreme types of effects like distortion, phase, or wah-wah.
-Reverb pedals are without a doubt one of the most transformative additions you can make to your guitar rig.
+Reverb pedals are, without a doubt, one of the most transformative additions you can make to your guitar rig.

 The great thing about reverb pedals is the versatility that they provide.
 Reverb is added to pretty much every instrument or vocal track in a recording studio to some extent.
 It can provide a subtle softness to a track, or alternatively, you can use it to make your guitar sound like it’s being played in a cathedral.
-In the following article, I’ll provide you with a comprehensive list of the best reverb pedals at each price point, so you can choose the right addition for your pedalboard.
+In the following article, I’ll provide you with a comprehensive list of the best reverb pedals at each price point so that you can choose the right addition to your pedalboard.
 If you want to learn more about reverb pedals before jumping into reviews, check out our reverb pedal information guide at the bottom of the page here.

 Here Are the Best Reverb Pedals

-Power | 9 Volt |
+Power | 9VDC 100mA |

 Effects | Reverb |